Last Updated: 17th October 2019

 This field indicates how often the document changes (daily, weekly, monthly, etc).
 However, setting this accurately across a domain’s worth of individual pages is generally going to be difficult.
 There are also question marks hanging over how much this field is used by search engines – generally speaking, this field can be left alone.

 The <Lastmod> field in an XML sitemap indicated when the document was last modified, and takes the form of a date stamp.
-It is usually advisable to set this to when the server last saved the page, as search engines may use it as a freshness indicator and it helps them indicate which parts of the site have changed and when.
+It is usually advisable to set this to when the server last saved the page, as search engines may use it as a freshness indicator and it helps them see which parts of the site have changed and when.
 Google’s John Mueller has said that Google may check the timestamp against their internal data, which arguably makes more sense than using the change frequency field.

 The ‘Priority’ field can usually be ignored.
 Google have publicly stated that it is a ‘bag of noise’ (presumably with webmasters trying to artificially get certain pages crawled more quickly in the past) and as such does not carry a great deal of value.